 If we draw a graph between stress and strain while applying a load on a body, the above Stress strain curve represents the behaviour of the body with respect to the applied load.
 (Take Stress on Y-axis and Strain on X-axis.)

-There are two behaviours of the metals, in this case, they are
+There are two behaviours of the metals, in this case as represented in the above diagram, they are

 O-A: Proportional limit